 In 1990, Japan was at the height of its ‘bubble economy’.
 It popped, spectacularly, two years later.
+This text was originally published in The Listener, in the UK, in 1990.

 In Tokyo, cement trucks sport the slogan, ‘Begin The Next’.
 Buy sellotape at the cornershop, and the bag carries a slogan: ‘Perhaps We Are At The Beginning Of A New Renaissance’.
 Ride Honda’s new Dio motorcycle and an entire text on the faring declares ‘Movement.
 The City is a 24 our stage where we act out a life.
 Be it day or night, we go out anytime looking for something new’.